zweck/bdd-selenium-mocha/README.md

-## Selenium end to end tests

-**This code was written by a human and could therefore be much better, please feel free to tear it appart, refactor and generally make it better in PR's**

-This repo houses the end 2 end, integration, full stack selenium tests, ones that open the browser, does some stuff, and asserts some stuff.

-It is a Node app, could of been a Python one but I don't know Python so I wrote it in Node, you are more than welcome to re-write it in whatever language you like if this offends you.
+# Selenium end-to-end test framework
+The project provides a framework for running end-to-end Selenium web driver test

-### Setup
+# Setup
-So the first step is to make sure you have Node installed, preferrably v7.10.0 or above as we use `async`/`await`.
+Ensure you have Node v8.3 or above installed as we use `async`/`await`.
+The current version used by the project can be found in the `.nvmrc` file.
 If you are using `nvm` simply type:

 `nvm use`

-To run:
+You may need to type `nvm install` if the version found in `.nvmrc` is not currently installed).

+Now install all required node modules:

-1. `npm install`
+`npm install`
-2. `npm test`

-#### Environment Variables
+## Environment Variables
 The tests require a number of Environment Variables to have been set.
 The simplest way to set these is to create a .env file in the root of the project, based on the example one (`.env.sample`).
 Any variables in this file will automatically be set.

-### Test layout and structure
+# Test layout and structure
-There are 2 directories for tests to live in, we have `sequences/` and `tests/`.
-I have made this distinction to seperate simple tests that represent a sequence of basic interactions exposed through `PageObjects/`, and more indepth complex tests that require a developer to write some JS.
+There are 2 directories for tests to live in: `scenarios/` and `tests/`.

+`scenarios/` represent a sequence of basic interactions exposed through [Page Objects](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) defined in `lib/pageObjects`.

+`tests/` is for more in-depth, complex tests that require a developer to write some JS.

-`sequences/` tests export a JS object which is consumed by `testRunner.js`.
-Make sure that any sequence test is included in `sequences/index.js`.
-If it isn't in there, it will not be run.
+Tests that reside within `scenarios/` export a JS object which is automatically indentified by `testRunner.js`.

-The more complex tests live in `tests/`.
-Mocha points to that folder when you run `npm test`, so there is no need to list them in an `index`.

-#### Page Objects
+## Page Objects
 All Page Objects should `export`:

 - `rootElement` - The PageObject wrapper element
 - `name` - A pretty name for the PageObject

-I have _tried_ to adhere to a POM selenium model, however classical inheritence and JS is not an especially good fit, even with `ES2015` classes.
-So I have opted for a more functional route, where our page object modules just export a bunch of functions which perform steps, these steps should not be programatically dependent on preceeding steps, although they semantically might be.

-A reference PageObject can be found at `lib/pageObjects/PlanConfigurationForm.js` where we are exposing functions like `clickNewBlankDraft` and `configIsEmpty`. `testRunner.js` will pass these functions the particular `driver` instance for that `it` block, which gets re-initialised at the start of every test.

-### Test failures
+## Test failure screenshots
 If a test fails, a screenshot is saved to the `screenshots` directory within the project.

+# Running tests
+To run the full suite of tests, type:

+`npm test`

+To run just the scenarios, type:

+`npm run scenarios`

+To run just the complex tests, type:

+`npm run complex-tests`.

+# Generating JS Docs
+The developer docs can be generated locally any time by typing:

+`npm generate-docs`.

+This will produce a set of web pages describing the API in thr `docs/` directory.

+Developers should ensure that [JS Doc](http://usejsdoc.org/index.html) annotations are kept up tp date within the code library.